 There are a number of options available across the city.
 A range of accommodation types, with different providers, means that there is more available than you might think.
-See the ‘Housing for Older People' pages for further information.
+See the ‘Housing for older people' pages for further information.

 The council’s Environmental Health Housing team aims to maintain minimum housing standards and protect public health and safety in domestic premises.
 For information about shared housing and the landlords forum, see the Houses in Multiple Occupation pages.

-The majority of Newport’s housing stock is in the private sector.
+The council is committed to tackling vacant properties in the private sector.

 Local Housing Strategy

 The Local Housing Strategy 2012-2017 sets out the main housing issues facing the city and how the council and its partner organisations will try to tackle them.